-6. Group Insurance
+7. Group Insurance

 Regular full-time faculty members and staff employees who are employed by the University are insured under the Basic Life Insurance Program.
-This insurance may be increased optionally to a total of one (1), two (2), or three (3) times the employee's basic annual salary, up to the maximum amount contained in the University's contract with the insurer.
+This insurance may be increased optionally in accordance with and up to the maximum amount contained in the University's contract with the insurer.
 The premium for the basic insurance is paid by the University, whereas that for the optional increase in insurance is paid by the employee.